textmate/git.tmbundle/README.md

 Unfortunately I am unable to devote any significant amount of time to supporting this TextMate bundle.

-I can merge any pull requests that come through and until someone volunteers to take over maintenance.
+I can merge any pull requests that come through until someone hopefully volunteers to take over maintenance.

-If you would like to take help keep this bundle alive please contact me through Github and we can discuss transferring ownership over to you.
+If you would like to help keep this bundle alive please contact me through Github and we can discuss transferring ownership over to you.

 ---